ipfs/camp/DEEP_DIVES/34-ipns-link-rot.md

 * detail
 * Trade-offs

-Introducint a new type of pin for IPNS.
+Introducing a new type of pin for IPNS.